turbocasino/LOOP-L250-Chiller/README.md

 A configuration file ("config.json") is provided with the main script:

     {
-    "path":"r'C:\\User\\...\\python\\log'",
+    "path":"r'C:\User\...\log'",
     "default_rate":"60",
     "date_format":"'%d-%m-%Y %H:%M:%S'"
     "temp_lim":"2"
     }

-in which are itemized the path of the log file, the default sampling rate, the format of time logging and the tolerated variation of temp before displaying warning message: the file can be changed to your needs.
+in which are itemized the path of the log file, the default sampling rate, the format of time logging and the tolerated variation of temperature before displaying warning message on terminal: the file can be changed to your needs.
 It's necessary to format as strings every field but the def_rate and temp_lim: respect the example format ("  '...'  ").
+If the os where you are working is windows, it's recommended to write an "r" before the log path so there aren't any errors when executing (it transforms the string to a raw one).

 ## How to use it
 When executing the script like this